pay-theory/payment-components/docs/PAYMENT_PARAMETERS.md

 * Stale links should not be able to process ACH or Card payments or create Cash barcodes.
 * Previously generated barcodes should not be able to be used to make payments at retailers.

-Create a new profile and set these attributes:
+Create a new set of parameters and set these attributes:
 <br/>

 **Payment Parameters Name**: pay-before-end-of-year